CocoaPods/blog.cocoapods.org/_drafts/Claim-Your-Pods.markdown

 ### Claim collisions

 In the case that someone has already submitted a claim for the pod you are claiming we'll have to grant ownership differently.
-If you are a one of many maintainers of the pod it's likely that your co-maintainers have already gained ownership to the repo and can add you.
+If you are one of many maintainers of the pod, it's likely that your co-maintainers have already gained ownership to the repo and can add you.